TheHive-Project/Cortex4py/Usage.md

-# How to use Cortex4py
+# How to Use Cortex4py

-This document aims to provide the details of how to use Cortex4py library to write custom scripts handling Cortex 2 apis.
+This document is a usage guide of the Cortex4py library for writing custom scripts that interact with the [Cortex 2](https://github.com/TheHive-Project/Cortex) APIs.

-Cortex4py 2.0.0+ required Python 3.
+Cortex4py 2 requires Python 3.
+It does not work with Cortex 1.x.

 ## Table of Contents